I recently watched a great documentary on Channel 4, called ‘The Soldiers that Saved Britain’, made by British journalist Mobeen Azhar.

 And there were women too, in the Red Cross and the WAC, in SOE and an ENSA troupe.
 Doing clerical work and spying and rolling bandages and packing parcels for POWs.

 They were shipped around the world in huge numbers, as part of the imperial war effort.
-They worked alongside brits, Aussies and Kiwis, white and Black GIs, men from across Africa, China and Asia
+They worked alongside Brits, Aussies and Kiwis, white and Black GIs, men from across Africa, China and Asia

 Sometimes they fell in love